The Seattle Moisture Festival is the world’s largest Comedy/Varieté festival, running for four weeks every spring in Seattle.

 In 2005, we thought it would be fun to have a burlesque show as a late night attraction.
 Several variety artists were also part of the booming Seattle burlesque scene and they invited other artists to perform for these special late night shows.
 The energy sparked by their talent began a wonderful relationship and a festival tradition.
 It is interesting to note that there was a time in American vaudeville houses when burlesque was an element in the Varieté shows, but it was decided that a larger audience could be had if the shows were “cleaned up” and made respectable for the general public.
 That is history.
 We thought it was high time that burlesque artists were welcomed back for some adult oriented Comedy/Varieté infused Cabaret shows.

 Seattle’s burlesque stars are famous nationwide, they tour internationally and they hold numerous honors from the Miss Exotic World Pageant in Las Vegas.
-We are delighted to present the festival’s Libertease Cabaret shows at Broadway Perfomance Hall, a wonderful venue for the Moisture Festival on Capitol Hill.
+We are delighted to present the festival’s Libertease Burlesque shows at Broadway Perfomance Hall, a wonderful venue for the Moisture Festival on Capitol Hill.

 Board of directors